raulbx/DVHacks-chips-and-salsa/README.md

 Based on above, we were able to create 4 columns of data (ID, ProjectDescription, ProfileDescription, Preference) for 8560 rows (40 freelancer data to every 214 projects) with 710 "Y" data.
 We used 80/20

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-Max_df

-When building the vocabulary, it ignores terms that have a document frequency strictly higher than the given threshold.
-This could be used to exclude terms that are too frequent and are unlikely to help predict the label.
-For example, by analyzing reviews on the movie Lion King, the term 'Lion' might appear in 90% of the reviews (documents), in which case, we could consider establishing Max_df=0.89

 Contributers
 ------------
 Dylan Chatterjee